Cirras/eo-protocol/docs/types.md

 ## Array types
 - Defined by [\<array>](elements.md#the-array-element) elements.
-- They are variable-sized if any of the following are true:
+- Their size is **variable** if any of the following are true:
+    - the element type has variable size.
-    - the `length` attribute is not provided.
+    - the `length` attribute is not a numeric literal.
     - the `delimited` attribute is true.
         - It's possible to omit data or insert garbage data at the end of each chunk.
         - See the documentation on [chunked reading](chunks.md) for more information.
+- Their size is **unbounded** if any of the following are true:
+    - the element type has unbounded size.
+    - the `length` attribute is not provided.
-- Fixed size can be calculated as `element_size * length`.
+- If applicable, **fixed** size can be calculated as `element_size * length`.

 ## Custom types